i000o/interactive-rating-component/README.md

 ## Overview

 This challenge is to design and build an interactive rating component for web desktop & mobile.
-It will be my first time using JS for a project after spending a few months gaining confidence in front-end styling skills.
+It will be my first time using JS for a project after spending time gaining confidence in front-end static styling.

 ## Focus